MojoliciousDotIO/mojolicious.io/blog/2017/12/17/day-17-the-wishlist-app/index.markdown

 Well shall see in a moment how this value gets set.

 The remaining template portions are each getting the contents of named content buffers.
-While I employ five such inclusions, I will only actually use two: the `sidebar` and the default unnamed buffer.
+While I establish five such inclusions, I will only actually use three: `head`, `sidebar` and the default unnamed buffer.

-The other three are useful in many practical circumstances.
+With the possible exception of `sidebar`, buffers like these are useful in almost all application layouts.
 The `head` and `end` buffers let you add contents to those locations, especially useful to include extra stylesheets and javascript respectively.
 The `footer` buffer would allow additions to be placed at the end of the body but before any javascript inclusions.